elevating-user-experience

 Suspicious Movement Tracking

-• Maintenance and Repairs: Routine upkeep, predictive maintenance using IoT sensors, reduced downtime.
+Maintenance and Repairs: Routine upkeep, predictive maintenance using IoT sensors, and reduced downtime.

-• Security and Surveillance: Centralised monitoring with AI analytics, access control, automated incident response.
+Security and Surveillance: Centralised monitoring with AI video analytics, access control, and automated incident response.

-• Energy and Utilities Management: Smart monitoring of power, water, HVAC for better efficiency.
+Energy and Utilities Management: Smart monitoring of power, water, and HVAC systems for efficiency.

-• Housekeeping and Support Services: Cleaning, waste management, day-to-day upkeep.
+Housekeeping and Support Services: Cleaning, waste management, and day-to-day upkeep.

-• Compliance and Reporting: Automated data capture for audits, safety compliance, regulatory adherence.
+Compliance and Reporting: Automated data capture for audits, safety compliance, and regulatory adherence.

 At its core, IFM works by integrating people, processes, and technology into a single framework.